ansys/pyworkbench/doc/source/user-guide.rst

 To start a Workbench client that connects to a running Workbench server on the cloud, you must provide the following information:

-- Server name or IP address
 - Port number
+- Server name or IP address, which is an optional parameter and when not specified, localhost is used
 - Client-side working directory, which is an optional parameter indicating the default location for client-side files

 .. code-block:: python